johnfmorton/craft-bespoken/README.md

 _Bespoken_ uses the ElevenLabs API to bring customizable, high-quality narration to Craft CMS.
 With the click of a button in the control panel, your content becomes accessible to a broader audience.

-Bespoken the mp3 files in your Craft site Assets, giving you control to use them any way you want.
+Bespoken stores audio files as Craft Assets.
+Create them once and use the audio files anywhere.
 Embed your audio files in your site, use them in your podcast, share them on social media, etc.

 ## Highlights

 * Users can create audio narration of posts with a single click.
+* Customize the Bespoken field type to choose which fields to narrate.
+* Bespoken supports CKEditor fields or Plain Text fields.
 * Support for 32 languages.
-* Audio files are saved as native Assets and are usable anywhere in Craft.
 * Use any of ElevenLab's professional voice models.
 * Use Voice Cloning to create custom voice models for use with your Craft site.
 See the [ElevenLabs Voice Cloning page](https://elevenlabs.io/voice-cloning) for more information.
 * Bespoken lets you create custom pronunciations for unique words used in your site to ensure difficult words are pronounced correctly.